-WR Systems Ltd., Fairfax, Virginia, is being awarded a $12,429,742 indefinite-delivery/indefinite-quantity, cost-plus-fixed-fee, firm-fixed-price contract for engineering and program support services for the Relocatable Over-the-Horizon Radar system.
-Work will be performed in Chesapeake, Virginia, and is expected to be completed by March 31, 2018.
-Fiscal 2015 operations and maintenance (Navy) funds in the amount of $500,000 will be obligated at the time of award, and will expire by the end of the current fiscal year.
+ViaSat Inc., Carlsbad, California, is being awarded a $12,300,000 firm-fixed-price requirements contract for the repair of the Multifunctional Information Distribution Systems used on various aircraft platforms.
+Work will be performed in Carlsbad, California, and is expected to be completed by April 2018.
+No funds will be obligated at the time of award.
+Navy working capital funds will be provided as individual delivery orders are issued.
+Funds will not expire before the end of the current fiscal year.
 The contract was not competitively procured in accordance with 10 U.S.C.
-2304 (c)(1) with one offer received in response to this solicitation.
+2304 (c)(1), with one offer received in response to this solicitation.